 - LifeStraw contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.

 - It features a high flow rate and weighs only 2oz.
-LifeStraw is perfect for the ultralight backpacker, traveler, boy scout, hunter, and especially for emergency preparedness.
+LifeStraw is perfect for the ultralight backpacker, traveller, boy scout, hunter, and especially for emergency preparedness.

-- As you get closer to 264 gallons (1,000 liters), the pores will eventually become clogged with debris and the flow will stop.
+- As you get closer to 264 gallons (1,000 litres), the pores will eventually become clogged with debris and the flow will stop.

 - LifeStraws have been sent to Africa, Pakistan, Haiti, and South America for disaster aid, and a portion of domestic sales support this donation program.